wmcb91/ember-components-diagnostic/diagnostic.md

     # your response here
     ```

-1. What files are created and modified edited to produce a component, and what are their responsibilities?
+1. What files are created and/or edited to produce a component, and what are their responsibilities?

     ```md
     <!-- your response here -->